learn-js/learnjs/readme.md

 ## What happened to the old book?
-You can find the original Learn.js book in old-book.md.
+You can find the original Learn.js book in old-book.md or in the manuscript folder.